JJMoraless/JJMoraless/README.md

 # 💫 About Me:
 Welcome to my GitHub profile!
-I'm a passionate full-stack developer with experience in various technologies, and I'm really looking forward to learning and getting feedback.
+I'm a full-stack developer with experience in various technologies, and I'm really looking forward to learning and getting feedback from you.

 ## 🌐 Socials: